 You like to be actively engaged, not talked at while you listen passively.
 Your content marketing strategies should engage your audience.

 Mark Twain said, “Don’t say the old lady screamed.
 Bring her on and let her scream.”
 This is the whole show, don’t tell concept.
 Avoid telling about something when instead you can show what you mean.

-No one wants to read the weather report; you prefer watching the sweeping, colored imaging layers on radar for winds, temps, cloud coverage and even flight conditions.
+No one wants to read the weather report; you prefer watching the sweeping, colored imaging layers on the radar for winds, temps, cloud coverage and even flight conditions.

 Your audience doesn’t like passive learning, either; consumers are looking for meaningful ways to experience your brand.
 Your content marketing strategy can incorporate interactive learning in these ways:

 - Interactive quizzes

 - Calculators for amortizations, BMI, property taxes and more